top of page

 -

 Most people don’t realize how complicated and expensive building or renovating a home has become.
-Government building codes and regulations have grown so large and complex that they are now a major barrier to housing.
+Government building codes and regulations have grown so large, costly and complex that they are now a major barrier to housing.

 -